On this page:

 - Financial / Employment

 - ID Card

 - MIT Purchasing Discounts

-Typically, Athena accounts are deactivated the January after your graduation date or other leave from MIT.
-You will be contacted in the 2nd week of November and the 1st week of January via email to your MIT email prior to account deactivation.
-Though your account will remain active until January, we strongly suggest that you backup the contents of your Athena locker and any other data associated with your account as soon as possible.
+Typically, Athena accounts are deactivated in the January after you graduate or otherwise leave MIT.
+You will be contacted in early November and again in January via email to your MIT email address, prior to account deactivation.
+Although your account will remain active until January, we strongly suggest that you backup the contents of your Athena locker and any other data associated with your account as soon as possible.

-Athena accounts may also be deactivated per request of your department or superior after you have left MIT.
-Please note that this rarely happens and that you will not receive any warning for this type of deactivation.
+Athena accounts may also be deactivated at the request of your department or superior after you have left MIT.
+Please note that this rarely happens, but that, if it does, you will not receive any warning for this type of deactivation.